choulab/lab-website/content/news/26-07-20-jays-game/index.md

 ---
-title: Lab outing cheering on the Blue Jays!
+title: Lab outing cheering on the Blue Jays and bidding farewell to our outstanding summer student and Jays superfan, Liam!
 date: 2026-07-20
 tags: ["2026", "socials"]
 profile: false